Skip to main content

 “Scientifiction”

 When the science in SF survives the passage of time, we regard it as simply ordinary science or as an insightful prediction of the future; when it turns out to be wrong, we may write it off as fiction.
 This leads to a bizarre insistence on treating scientific content as purely literary, shoehorning it into some literary framework like Freudianism or feminism—which is about as likely to yield genuine critical insight into classic SF as a read of Moby-Dick by someone determined to remain ignorant of what a ‘whale’ is.
-These literary misreadings affect many SF stories like Cordwainer Smith’s “Scanners Live In Vain” or Ted Chiang’s “Story of Your Life” or Alice Sheldon’s “The Screwfly Solution”.
+These literary misreadings affect many SF stories like Cordwainer Smith’s “Scanners Live In Vain” or Ted Chiang’s “Story of Your Life” or Alice Sheldon’s “The Screwfly Solution” or even classics like H. G. Wells’s The Time Machine (& Narnia).

 This works fine for Dune 56+ years later, because they are fun, and aren’t the focus.
 It holds up well, like The Dragon in the Sea or the eusocial-insect fiction like Hellstrom’s Hive.
 In contrast, Herbert’s Destination: Void, which is devoid of interesting plot or characters, and is a long author-tract about his idiosyncratic interpretations of early cybernetics & speculation about AI, is unreadable today.